-The underwater seal drain is a favourite of the college, likely because it is a widely misunderstood device which is in routine use.
+The underwater seal drain is a favourite of the college, likely because it is a widely misunderstood device that is in routine use.
 In Question 24.2 from the second paper of 2012 they asked the trainees to label the diagram of one, and then to explain how it differs from a single-chamber system.
 This topic also came up previously in Question 26.1 from the first paper of 2009.
-Again, in Question 24 from the second paper of 2018, the trainees were asked to draw all three bottle-based chest drain system setups, and to argue about their advantages and disadvantages.
+Again, in Question 24 from the second paper of 2018, the trainees were asked to draw all three bottle-based chest drain system setups and to argue about their advantages and disadvantages.
 In short, the ICU trainee should be prepared to enter into a detailed discussion of chest drain systems.

 From the perspective of published peer-reviewed resources, you can't do much better than Kam et al (1993), which has clear diagrams and all the details required to answer Question 24 from the second paper of 2018.

 The single bottle system is exactly that.
 It is a single bottle, open to air.
 The patient's chest tube is submerged under a level of water (usually about 2cm) which acts as a one-way valve.
 When the patient's pleural pressure exceeds the level of water (i.e. it is greater than 2cm H2O), the air in the tube will bubble out and escape into the atmosphere.
 When the patient takes a breath in, the negative intrapleural pressure will suck drain water up the tube, but no additional air can enter.

 What are the advantages of the single bottle pleural drain?

 - For simple pneumothorax, there is usually no need for anything more sophisticated

 - The fluid level (i.e. valve pressure) is adjustable, though there are few scenarios where one might wish to adjust it.